 In this case Y is an instance of a class which behaves like dtcwt.Pyramid.
 Backends are free to return whatever result they like as long as the result can be used like this base class.
 (For example, the OpenCL backend returns a dtcwt.opencl.Pyramid instance which keeps the device-side results available.)

-The default backend used by dtcwt.Transform2d, etc can be manipulated using the dtcwt. push\backend() function.
-For example, to switch to the OpenCL backend and to switch to the Tensorflow backend
+The default backend used by dtcwt.Transform2d, etc can be manipulated using the dtcwt.push\backend() function.
+For example, to switch to the OpenCL backend dtcwt.push\backend('opencl') ...

-'''

-dtcwt.push_backend('opencl')

-xfm = Transform2d()

-...
 Transform2d, etc now use OpenCL ...

-'''